-UK school children have once again been frightened after a careless stunt, allegedly used to improve their creative writing .
+UK school children have once again been frightened after a careless stunt that was supposed to improve their creative writing .

-The most worrying aspect of the incident however was not the performance itself (a lack of visual stimulation in classrooms is a major criticism of modern teaching), but rather the fact that pupils were first led to believe the incident was real!
+The most confusing aspect of the incident however was not the performance itself (a lack of visual stimulation in classrooms is a major criticism of modern teaching), but rather the fact that pupils were first led to believe the incident was real.

 One parent commented: “There are a lot of other ways they could have debated something like that.”

 Although Deputy head Nicola Dawson was quick to remind parents of how it was helping them in the league tables: “These sort of things have had a huge impact on our writing results,” parents did not appreciate their children being left scared.

 “I am of the opinion – as are several other parents – that primary school children should not be scared stiff in class,” remarked another parent.

 This Shock and Awe approach to learning has slowly crept in to the curriculum over the past few years, without a clear explanation as to why pupils are being tricked.
 Surely the same kind of performance could be used for the same ends, without blurring the lines between reality and fiction?
 Imagine the giggling and fun that would be had if the kids were informed beforehand and then watched their teachers goofing around in a performance.
 Instead children are being left traumatized by careless teachers.